davidasrobot2/go-project-layout/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A production-ready, feature-rich boilerplate for building robust and scalable backend services in Go.
+this is a SIMPLE, yet a production-ready, feature-rich boilerplate for building robust and scalable backend services in Go.
 This project is built upon a foundation of modern best practices, including Clean Architecture, Dependency Injection, and a carefully selected set of high-quality libraries.

 ## Features